aleahmad/club/README.md

  - Ability to use multiple versions of the program on the network
  - Ensure that there is no problem in the program (now this program is used in many centers and no problems have been reported)

-For more information please visit: http://abbasemails.blogfa.com/
+For more information, please visit: http://abbasemails.blogfa.com/